CIAT Principal Designer (PD) Register

 The legislation is clear in that the Principal Designer function may be undertaken by either an individual or a company.
 It is the responsibility of the individual or the firm to liaise with their insurance provider to ensure that all services that they offer are covered.

-Alternatively, will the individual also bear responsibility according to the CIAT Code of Conduct, assuming some personal liability?
+Will the individual also in the PD role bear responsibility according to the CIAT Code of Conduct, assuming some personal liability?

 In respect of the Code of Conduct – all members and affiliates are individually responsible for ensuring their continuing compliance with all clauses.